CIMR-Algos/SeaIceConcentration_ATBD_v2/book/baseline_algorithm_definition.md

 `KKA` and `KA` do not involve much overlap between neighbouring FoVs and can thus probably be handled with simpler methods.

+Another aspect to consider is that the different feeds of the CIMR mission do not have the same OZA (Observation Zenith Angle), which can create stripes in the TB imagery.
+Adjusting for the OZA dependency of TBs must be catered for before the L1B resampling, in a pre-processing step before calling the L2 SIC and SIED algorithms.

+In the current implementation, three types of L1B resampling are used, depending on the SIC algorithm:
+* `KA` : This algorithm uses only TBs from a single frequency (two polarization): there is no need for resampling before applying the SIC algorithm.
+* `KKA` : This algorithm uses TBs from two frequencies (K and KA) that are from dual-frequency feeds.
+The selected resampling approach is an along-arc resampling that does not mix between feeds, and thus does not mix between different OZAs.
+* `CKA` : This algorithm uses TBs from two frequencies (C and KA) that are from different feeds.
+This require a *classic* resampling (e.g. Backus Gilbert) to resample the position and resolution of the KA TBs to those of the C-band TBs.

 ### Algorithm Assumptions and Simplifications

 There are several assumptions and simplifications embedded in the selected algorithm.
 We describe the